What is a Joint Stock Company?

 After understanding the joint stock company meaning, let’s discuss the features of a joint stock company:

 - Independent Legal Entity: A joint stock company is legally independent of its shareholders.
-In simple words, it means it can own property, can file or defend legal actions.
+In simple words, it means it can own property, file, or defend legal actions.
 The members or shareholders of this company are not answerable to the business.

 - Corporate Governance: In a joint stock company, shareholders select a board of directors who manage the company.
 A board of directors manages the operations and ensures that the company operates proficiently.